datacult/AE-coding-conventions/dc-dbt_style.md

 ## General guidelines

-Study and follow the adopted [Data Culture style guide](https://github.com/datacult/AE-coding-conventions/blob/main/dc-sql_style.md).
+Study and follow the adopted [Data Culture SQL style guide](https://github.com/datacult/AE-coding-conventions/blob/main/dc-sql_style.md).

 Ensure `sqlfluff` is setup in the directory the dbt project will be setup.